 Luke chapter 2 tells the most famous account of the birth of Jesus Christ, complete with a manger, angels, and shepherds watching their flocks by night.
 You know the one.
 It’s the picture-perfect Christmas card scene where there is peace on earth and mercy mild and a little glowing baby in a manger that people love to celebrate.
 But the reality is: The world is still filled with turmoil and trouble.
 So, where’s the peace on earth that Jesus came to bring?

 A very common mistake people make in misunderstanding Jesus’ purpose is this: Jesus did not come to bring “peace on earth” and “goodwill toward men” between people.
-We know that Jesus came to die for our sins, and you certainly are aware that there is no peace on earth at any given time.
+We know that Jesus came to die for our sins, and you certainly are aware that there is no peace across the earth at any given time.
 Jesus’ death on the cross accomplished this: Peace on earth, between sinful man and holy God, and He took God’s wrath upon Himself, ensuring God’s good will toward mankind, all those who will accept Jesus’ death on the cross as the propitiation for sin.
-That is a total game-changer!
 THAT is the Good News that should be on a Christmas card!

 Peace on Earth, Amid Wars and Rumors of Wars